Shrinate214/Summarizing-GPT-Using-LLMs/README.md

 # Summarizing-GPT-Using-LLMs

-Once downloaded this reporsitory, Open the Integrated Terminal of VSCODE and Install the required Libraries
+Once you have downloaded this repository, Open the Integrated Terminal of VSCODE and Install the required Libraries
 1) Streamlit
 2) Pybase64
 3) PyPDF